csdms/bmi-fortran/README.md

 # bmi-fortran

-Bindings, created with Fortran 2003, for the CSDMS [Basic Model Interface](https://bmi-spec.readthedocs.io).
+The Fortran specification, created with Fortran 2003, for the CSDMS [Basic Model Interface](https://bmi-spec.readthedocs.io).

 ## Build/Install

+### Linux and macOS

 To build the BMI Fortran bindings from source with cmake, run